-Jeannet Leendertse forages rockweed, a native seaweed commonly found on the northern Atlantic Coast to make vessels.
+Designer Jeannet Leendertse forages rockweed, a native seaweed commonly found on the northern Atlantic Coast to create vessels.
 Rockweed is a naturally occurring perennial.
 She has learned from experts—associated with Rockweed Coalition—to responsibly harvest this material, by leaving the holdfast and at least 30 inches of the rockweed intact.
-Jeannet Leendertse uses waxed linen to construct her baskets, and incorporates beach combing finds like driftwood.
+Jeannet Leendertse uses waxed linen to construct her baskets and incorporates beach combing finds like driftwood.

 Seaweed: Ascophyllum nodosum

 The regulations for harvesting vary per region.
-It is a prevalent perennial which regenerates quickly, but nevertheless care should be taken when foraging.
-Choose areas where it is abundant, and leave the algae’s holdfast and at least 50 cm intact.
+It is a prevalent perennial which regenerates quickly, but nevertheless, care should be taken when foraging.
+Choose areas where it is abundant and leave the algae’s holdfast with at least 50 cm intact.

-Once foraged, the rockweed is best kept in cold sea water.
+Once foraged, the rockweed is best kept in cold seawater.
 Replenishing the seawater on a regular basis extends its life.
 Jeannet Leendertse uses a coiling technique and waxed linen or hemp to sew her biodegradable vessels.
 When wet, the seaweed is gold to green, rubbery, and pliable.
-When dried, it turns a dark brown or black, and becomes hard and somewhat brittle.
+When dried, it turns dark brown or black and becomes hard and somewhat brittle.

 Washed-up dried rockweed can be foraged as well.
 The plants' naturally colourful hardened dried air bladders can be used in a bead-like manner.
 Rockweed can be composted directly and will improve soil consistency and water retention in sandy or grainy soils.